marick/nh/prototypes/p003_test_first/JARGON.md

 asynchronously from other clusters.
 Clusters may be implemented by modules or maps of named functions.

 A **linear** cluster represents a plain function: each pulse spawns an independent Elixir process, which exits immediately after sending its result downstream.
+As far as anything external to the task can tell, the cluster is always *waiting* to be provoked to (instantaneously) calculate something.

 A **circular** cluster is a cluster that (conceptually) has a circular connection of neurons that keeps the cluster active.
+I whimsically call this "throbbing", intended to convey the idea that self-reinforcing waves of activation flood across the cluster at intervals.

 Such a cluster stores a bit of mutable state, and that state might be used in the computation following a pulse.
 For example, a cluster might remember the results of its last calculation and only send a *pulse* downstream if the value changes.
 Circular clusters "weaken" over time and eventually become inactive.
 (The Elixir process exits.)
 However, incoming pulses can strengthen a cluster, so some could have indefinite lifespans.

 #### Focus